phetsims/phet-info/checklists/postmortem-process.md

   appropriate sim folder on google drive.

 - [ ]  **4.
 Two successes and two improvements**
-- Require participants to bring a list of no more than 2 items that were done well during the project and no more than 2 items that could be improved upon.
+- Participants will bring a list of no more than 2 items that were done well during the project, and no more than 2 items that could be improved upon.
 Limiting to 2 requires people to think critically about their experience.

 - [ ]  **5.
 Identifying the top five**